Fire Safety in the Home

 Did you know…?

-- 90 people die each year because the battery in their smoke alarm was flat or missing.
+- Around 90 people die each year because the battery in their smoke alarm was flat or missing

-- More than five fires a day are started by unattended or poorly positioned candles.
+- More than five fires a day are started by candles